| |

 Crupon Sandals on Etsy: These aren’t quite as similar to the Birkenstock Milanos as some of the others, but still have a similar style.

-Butterfly Your World: This is a one-person shop based in the US that periodically opens for orders, with current processing times around 8 weeks.
+Butterfly Your World: This is a one-person shoemaker based in the US that periodically opens for orders, with current processing times around 8 weeks.
 All the sandals are custom.
 Find more about them on Instagram.

 Tara Soles: These are slip-on sandals that only have the two front straps like the Birkenstock Arizona.
 They do have a flat and flexible sole, but I generally recommend a sandal with a back strap and secure fit that doesn’t impact a natural walking gait.